Medical questions & health advice by licensed doctors

-How are DNA tests done?
+"How are DNA tests done?"

 Will they need o take my blood or scan me or something?

 The way a DNA test is done depends on what is being tested.
 For example if you have a tumor or another growth of some type, a biopsy will be done of that tissue to be viewed under a microscope.
 Depending on what is found, DNA tests of that tissue may be carried out.
 Another instance in which DNA testing is done is if there is suspicion that you have an abnormal gene.
 If you have symptoms that have gone unexplained, or if there is a disease that your doctor is trying to diagnose, then you may need tests of your DNA.
 If this is the case, a simple blood test can be done.
 There is no scan that can be done for a DNA test.
 I suggest that you pose this question to your primary care physician.
 If you are going for a DNA test, he or she can explain why this is being done, and the methods used to do it.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.